Werner-Staeblein/Project-2-modified-resubmit/README.md

 - I want to see the points achieved at the end of the trivia round in addition to the progress tracking of correct and incorrect answers during the trivia round
 - I want to restart the quiz either while I am taking the quiz or at the end of the quiz (user control)
 - I want to see different questions each time that I am running the quiz for the app to be more entertaining
-- I want to see all trivia questions including their respective answers at the end of a round.
+- I want to see all trivia questions and their respective answers at the end of a round.
 This is in addition to the immediate feedback provided during the trivia round where user feedback is already provided when an answer is chosen

 ### As a returning user

 - I want to answer different questions so that I do not see the same questions again
-- I want to play the game as many times that I would want to
+- I want to play the game as many times as I would want to

 # Structure